matsuro-hadouken/blocks-production-lib/README.md

 ## Plotting and Visualization Features

-The library provides comprehensive plotting-ready data structures that require zero calculations from frontend engineers:
+The library provides plotting-ready data structures that require no frontend calculations:

 ### Ready-to-Plot Data